37 Cheap Items that Will Remain Priceless in Prepping

 6. Sunscreen

-Getting fried to a crisp while spending hours out in the sun each day won’t be a pleasant experience for anyone.
-Sunscreen will be absolutely necessary to have, even in winter.
+Getting fried to a crisp while spending hours in the sun each day won’t be a pleasant experience for anyone.
+Sunscreen is essential, even in winter.

 7. Condoms

-Having babies after a major disaster situation takes place could present a whole set of new challenges, and may not be ideal timing for anyone.
+Having babies after a major disaster could present new challenges and may not be ideal timing for anyone.
 But that’s not going to stop many people from holding onto the smallest amount of normalcy, so condoms will be a critical item to have.

 8. Toothbrushes and Toothpaste

-Maintaining good oral health will be a lot harder to do, particularly if clean water is hard to come by, let alone possibly going without your usual 6-month cleaning.
-Keeping a stockpile of enough toothbrushes and toothpaste tucked away in your home will help ensure that your family’s mouths stay as fresh and clean as possible.
+Maintaining good oral health will be much harder, mainly if clean water is hard to come by, let alone possibly going without your usual 6-month cleaning.
+Keeping a stockpile of enough toothbrushes and toothpaste tucked away in your home will help ensure your family’s mouths stay as fresh and clean as possible.

 9. ChapStick

 Another item that preppers often overlook is ChapStick or other brands of lip balm.
-But think about it, if you’re spending a lot of time outside in the cold or the heat, it won’t take long for your lips to start cracking and peeling and that can be painful.
-My favorite is this one: Burt’s Bee Lip Balm Another good one to consider is Blistex, especially if you want SPF protection from the sun.
+But think about it: if you’re spending a lot of time outside in the cold or the heat, it won’t take long for your lips to start cracking and peeling, which can be painful.
+My favorite is Burt’s Bee Lip Balm.
+Another good one to consider is Blistex, especially if you want SPF protection from the sun.

 10. Feminine Products

-If you have any women in your family, then you know those feminine products are an absolute necessity.
-And during a disaster scenario, they’ll be even more important to have on hand to be used for bartering.
+If you have any women in your family, you know those feminine products are essential.
+And during a disaster scenario, they’ll be even more critical to have on hand for bartering.
 You may want to make some cloth menstrual pads or possibly purchase some.
 Reusable Menstrual Cloths

 11. Duct Tape

-Duct tape is an extremely versatile item that can fix all sorts of things, like temporarily bandaging a wound, repairing broken glass, or used to build a shelter.
-So, it’s definitely something that you’ll want to have plenty of stored away.
+Duct tape is a highly versatile item that can fix all sorts of things, like temporarily bandaging a wound, repairing broken glass, or building a shelter.
+So, it’s something that you’ll want to have plenty of stored away.

 12. Zip Ties

-Baking soda has a wide variety of uses, including putting out small fires, cleaning clothes, and even brushing your teeth.
-So, it’s definitely an item that you’ll want to have.
+Baking soda has various uses, including putting out small fires, cleaning clothes, and even brushing teeth.
+So, it’s an item that you’ll want to have.
+Cornstarch is a great thickener.

 14. Bandages

 Bandages are another essential item to have on hand for first aid purposes, especially if you have children.
 But they can also be used to make a splint or to cover a wound to keep it clean.
-You’ll want a supply of various sizes so you can have the best coverage for the numerous injuries that might be experienced.
+You’ll want a supply of various sizes to have the best coverage for the numerous injuries that might be experienced.

 15. Lighters